What is Primary Sclerosing Cholangitis?

 Working With a Disability Attorney

 If you are unable to work due to primary sclerosing cholangitis or some other form of chronic liver disease you may qualify for disability benefits.
-Fortunately, you do not have to fight the insurance companies or the Social Security Administration alone.
+Fortunately, you do not have to fight your insurance company alone.

 The experienced disability attorneys at the Ortiz Law Firm can help you obtain the disability benefits you deserve.
 Your attorney will only get paid if you win, so you can seek help without worrying about upfront costs or unexpected bills.
 Our law firm will focus on your disability claim so you can focus on your health.

 Ortiz Law Firm would welcome the opportunity to review your disability claim to see how we can help you qualify for disability benefits.
-To see how we can help you win your long-term disability or Social Security Disability claim and get you the benefits you deserve for your primary sclerosing cholangitis, call us at (888) 321-8131.
-We offer a free disability case evaluation for long-term disability claims that have been denied or terminated, as well as for Social Security Disability claims at the trial phase of the process.
+To see how we can help you win your long-term disability and get you the benefits you deserve for your primary sclerosing cholangitis, call us at (888) 321-8131.
+We offer a free disability case evaluation if your long-term disability claim has been denied or terminated.